nicholasreinaldo/LuminaEcommerce/README.md

 Welcome to Lumina, an e-commerce platform designed to provide a seamless skin care products shopping experience for users and robust management capabilities for admins.

-This website is designed for Binar Academy Gold Challenge level project which features admin-side features to login, register, and product management, in which customer-side features is not implemented yet for the Gold Challenge.
+This website is designed for Binar Academy Gold Challenge level project which features admin-side product listing management.

 ## Table of Contents

 - [Features](#features)
   - [Admin Features](#admin-features)
 - [Installation](#installation)
--
 - [Admin Guideline](#admin-guideline)
   - [Admin Login](#admin-login)
   - [Product Management](#product-management)